-The salary and stipend figures in this section are based on the 2019 price levels of funding and will be subject to variation (for example, due to annual indexation).
-Updated levels will be available on the ARC website.
+The salary and stipend figures in this section are based on the 2021 price levels of funding and will be subject to variation (for example, due to annual indexation).
+Updated levels will be available on the 'Salaries and Stipends' page of the ARC website.

 A2.4 You must provide an Australian Laureate Fellow with a Level E professorial appointment (or equivalent) and salary in line with Your organisation's normal arrangements for the duration of the Australian Laureate Fellowship.
-The salary supplement provided by the ARC contributes to that salary.
+The salary provided by the ARC contributes to that salary.